-Search engine optimization (SEO) is constantly evolving, and the start of 2022 has shown no signs that the pace is slowing.
+Search engine optimization (SEO) is constantly evolving and the pace has shown no signs of slowing.

 Last year, Google made several significant algorithm updates such as the Core Web Vitals and Page Experience Updates.
 This year, experts expect search engine optimization updates to focus on accessibility, mobile-friendliness, and improved user experiences.
 Here are 3 SEO trends to keep an eye on: